gene-git/iwinfo/README.rst

 ========================

 The code is compiled with this turned on.
-If for some reason you get an error compiling then you may turn it off by changing the load flag to 'cet-report=warning'.
-This may happen if you have old glibc (pre 2.39)
+If for some reason you get an error compiling then you may turn it off by changing the load flag to 'cet-report=warning' in *src/ambient/Makefile*.

+This may happen if you have old glibc (pre 2.39).

 Installation